Cope Foundation: History

 Cope started in the 1950s as the Cork Poliomyelitis Association.
 After Cork's polio epidemic in the 1950s, many children who recovered from that disease were left with disabilities.
 However, no rehabilitative services were available either in the city or county.
 Cllr.
 John Bermingham founded the Cork Poliomyelitis Association to provide them with physiotherapy services.

 Working out of a single room, the association soon moved to a specially adapted and equipped clinic known as The Polio Clinic.
 The Association worked to integrate children who were polio survivors back into the mainstream education system.
 Gradually the association's responsibilities to these children diminished as their health improved, and they started attending ordinary schools.

 The Association soon began providing services for children with intellectual disabilities.
 Before then, these children were kept at home or placed in institutions ill-equipped to care for them properly.
 In 1958, the Association opened the Scoil Bernadette school for these children.
 It was followed by the opening of a residential school, Queen of Angels (Scoil Eanna).

-On 30 May 1958, the Cork Poliomyelitis Association has renamed the Cork Polio and General After-care Association to reflect its new direction.
+On 30 May 1958, the Cork Poliomyelitis Association was renamed the Cork Polio and General After-care Association to reflect its new direction.
 The Association soon began to treat children of all age ranges with all degrees of intellectual disability.
 The services included pre-school and education, vocational training and placement, varying occupation and employment, leisure facilities, and retirement options with a range of residential facilities throughout Cork city and county.

 On 5 December 1988, the Cork Polio and General After-Care Association became the Cope Foundation.

 In April 2020, Cope began a fundraising campaign to purchase smart phones and tablets for residents who no longer have face-to-face contact with their families as a result of the COVID-19 pandemic.